NeXt-Warning-System/documentation/xws-contact-web/evidence/registering for warnings using locations.md

 ## Recommendation

 Using this data in the registration process would give an idea to the user on the number of messages they could potentially receive.
 This is particular useful for areas where Flood Alerts are heavily issued.
 Providing this data would give users more visibility of the impacts of signing up for a wider location and the impact of opt-ing into optional messages.

-Further work also needs to be done to understand the impact of "Remove" messages on this approach and how that impacts the number of messages a user may receive.

 ## Supporting data